During the snowstorm the white sky flattens to infinity.

 Joshua’s smile was far easier than it was on the ferry.
 “It’s good to see you.
 I think that I can help you…”

 “Let the good man in Joshua.”
 A tall, stooped man with blond hair and watery blue eyes appeared at the door that separated the house from the store.

 “Hello Mr. Fleming.
 We haven’t been introduced though you may have seen me at evensong yesterday.”

 Joshua easily interrupted Gavin’s stuttering.
 “Mr. Fleming, I can vouch for Mr. McKinnon.
 We had a very interesting conversation about the nature of God’s creation when taking the ferry from Tobermory.”

 “I have similar thoughts when I take the Chi-Cheemaun.
 I am amazed that men can have eyes and not be humble.
 Come into my parlor Mr. McKinnon.”

-They walked through a beautifully appointed dining room to a parlor that could have been in one of the finest homes in Toronto or Detroit.
-The thought of moving the walnut china case up here was astonishing That they successfully moved the rose-tinted bone china was a small miracle.
+They walked through a beautifully appointed dining room into a parlor that could have been in one of the finest homes in Toronto or Detroit.
+The thought of moving a walnut cabinet up here, along with bone china and crystal, was astonishing.

 “Have a seat.”